dotnet/docs-aspire/docs/whats-new/preview-3.md

 ### PostgreSQL PgAdmin resource extension

-Andre Vieira has also contributed a resource extension to make it easier to deploy the [pgAdmin](https://www.pgadmin.org/) container to manage your PostgreSQL database instances.
+[Andre Vieira (@andrevlins)](https://github.com/andrevlins) has also contributed a resource extension to make it easier to deploy the [pgAdmin](https://www.pgadmin.org/) container to manage your PostgreSQL database instances.
 Similar to the RedisCommander functionality above, this makes it easy to automatically deploy a pgadmin container when running an Aspire project.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);